 Urbana is a tiny city located in the state of Missouri.
 With a population of 403 people and just one neighborhood, Urbana is the 445th largest community in Missouri.

-Urbana is a blue-collar town, with 42.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Urbana is generally considered to be a blue-collar town.
+42.42% of the Urbana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Urbana is a city of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Urbana who work in sales jobs (11.52%), healthcare suport services (9.70%), and healthcare (9.09%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Urbana has relatively fewer families with younger children, and/or college students.
 Combined, this makes Urbana a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.